-Policy Activities Customers' welfare Employee's Code of Conduct under Treatment of Clients.
-The Retail Banking Group established the Branch Support Center Division that is dedicated in overseeing these complaints and ensuring that they are adressed expeditiously.
-The RBG Operations and Process Review Committee convenes regularly to provide an assessment and to formulate the appropriate measures to mitigate complaints.
-Supplier/contractor selection practice The supplier/contractor selection process is being handled by House of Investments (HI).
-There are Procurement Shared Polices (PSS), Supplier Management and Choosing A Supplier policies.
+Policy Activities Employee's Code of Conduct under Treatment of Clients.
+There are different venues where the Bank receives customer complaints: • Branch / Account Officers • Customer Contact Center • Social Media (Facebook/ Twitter) Complaints received through Customers' welfare the contact center are sent to the branches concerned for their proper handling.
+The Branch Support Department of the Retail Banking Group is also copy furnished regarding the concern and follows up on the resolution of the concern.
+Complaints received through social media are also monitoredbytheBranchSupportDepartmentandisalsoforwarded tothebranchconcernedorunitconcernedforproperresolutionandaction.TheBranchSupportDepartmentthenfollowsupwiththebranchonactionstakenregardingtheconcern,andthenvalidateswiththeclientifthefeedbackofbranchiscorrect.TheRBGOperationsandDepartmentDepartionsand Process Review Committee reviews the short and long term solutions on client concerns. service culture program is providing the standard service for clients, e.g. proper spiels, turn around time in account opening and tellering transactions, proper cross selling skills and kyc. proper way of speaking and interacting with the customer.
+Incorporated in the training programs is the HR guide on handling customer complaints e.g. "Taking the HEAT" H-ear them out E-mpathize A-pologize T-ake Action Supplier/contractor selection practice The supplier/contractor selection process is being handled by House of Investments (HI).
+There are Procurement Shared Polices (PSS), Supplier Management, Choosing A Supplier and Code of Ethics for Suppliers policies.
 Environmentally friendly value- chain The Bank has a Policy on Social and Environmental Management System.
 Said policy includes a Credit Approval Process.
 Community interaction Please see discussion under Corporate Social Responsibility Initiatives.
 Please see discussion under Corporate Social Responsibility Initiatives.

 Anti-corruption programmes and procedures?
+This is embedded in the Bank's Code of Conduct and Corporate Governance Manual.
 Safeguarding creditors' rights The Bank has a policy on Transparency/Commitment to Disclose Material Information under the Bank's Corporate Governance Manual.